top of page

 • If you have any concerns about your care ask to speak directly to your attending physician.

-• If you have a concern with nursing care, speak directly to your nurse or nursing supervisor.
+• If you have a concern with nursing care, speak directly to your nurse and if you are not satisfied ask to speak to a nursing supervisor.

 • You can also speak to the patient representative or advocate in the hospital.

-• Always be nice; don't be critical; be firm but not demanding; and focus on what will be done for you in the future to make things better for you.
+• Try not to be critical; be firm but not demanding; and focus on what will be done for you in the future to make things better for you.

 9

-• Make sure you are very clear on discharge instructions regarding what you need to do and what to expect after discharge.
+• Make sure you are very clear on discharge instructions regarding what you need to do and what to expect after discharge and why.

 • Discharge instructions may be given by a nurse or social worker.